weyoss/redis-smq/packages/redis-smq/docs/api/classes/ExchangeTopic.md

 > **getBindings**(`exchange`): `Promise`\<`Record`\<`string`, [`IQueueParams`](../interfaces/IQueueParams.md)[]\>\>

-Retrieves all bindings for a topic exchange.
+Gets all bindings for a topic exchange.

-This method returns a complete mapping of routing patterns to the queues bound to them.
+Returns a mapping of routing patterns to the queues bound to them.

 ##### Parameters

 ###### exchange

-Exchange name or parameter object
+Exchange name (string) or { name, ns }

 `string` | [`IExchangeParams`](../interfaces/IExchangeParams.md)